MimeThaClown/Heist-of-Cinders/NPCS/Ruby Valentine.md

 # Notable Facts
 - Ryme fumbled
 - Guys please stop telling her when we break the law. please bro please.
+- Asked Ryme to accompany her to the ball.
+-